Airman shot by deputy doted on little sister and aimed to buy mom a house, family says

 “He was trying to help his family have a better life,” Crump said Thursday.

-That meant serving as a role model for his 16-year-old brother, his mom said, saving up to try to buy her a house, and getting her a new car.
+That meant serving as a role model for his 16-year-old brother, André, his mom said, saving up to try to buy her a house and getting her a new car.
 His nickname was “Mr. Make It Happen.”

 Chantemekki Fortson said her son was injured while loading a plane and was in such severe pain he thought he would die.
 But he told his mom he had to push through for his brother and sister.